-When it comes to training deaf dogs, they can learn just like hearing dogs with just a slight tweak in the training program.
+When it comes to training deaf dogs, they can learn just as well as hearing dogs with just a slight tweak in the training program.
 When training a hearing dog, you would use verbal and visual cues.
 When training a deaf dog, you would use hand signs for visual cues to replace verbal cues (although I still talk so my deaf dogs can read my facial expressions).
 Many trainers of hearing and deaf dogs combine the verbal with facial expressions along with the visual hand signals so that both hearing and deaf dogs will perform with hand signs.
 Using both verbal and sign cues also helps hearing dogs later in life when they go deaf to make a much easier transition.
 My hearing Chug Tallulah recently became profoundly deaf and I don’t even know how long she has been that way because she follows sign direction so well.

-Below are a series of tips I’ve picked up during my last five years of training all my deaf dogs starting with Nitro, Bud, Bowie, Lexi, Cornell, and Tallulah.
+Below are a series of tips I’ve picked up during my last ten years of training all my deaf dogs starting with Nitro, Bud, Bowie, Lexi, Cornell, and Tallulah.
 I hope these tips help our readers discover how easy and enjoyable training deaf dogs can be especially if you commit to consistent positive reinforcement training every day.

 Happy training! ~ Christina Lee – Deaf Dogs Rock

 Avoid surprising a deaf dog until you have the chance to work on desensitizing the dog with your touch.
 Deaf dogs can’t hear a person approaching from behind so it is very important to touch them gently and often.
 To wake a deaf dog, lightly blow on their face or touch the dog on the back leg or shoulder.
-I always wake up Nitro and Bud every morning and we have our morning ritual of me touching and rubbing them all over while they wake up and stretch.
+I always wake up my deaf pups every morning and we have our morning ritual of me touching and rubbing them all over while they wake up and stretch.
 A gentle stroke to the dog’s head will not be taken as threatening, your hands will be safe, and your dog will come to recognize your touch as a welcome ritual.
 If you have a deaf dog that startles and snaps a good idea is to use a high value treat to softly touch your deaf dog and when he awakes startled you can give him a treat.
 Some people even set a treat in front of the sleeping dogs nose so the scent of the treat wakes him/her up.
 This way when the dog wakes up good things happen.

 Training has to be a priority if you are going to adopt a deaf dog (or any dog for that matter).
 Training a dog takes time and patience but I think you will find with a deaf dog or puppy is that they learn very fast because they have no sound distractions and they are very focused on their handlers.
 Also when a deaf dog finally figures out what you are asking him to do, you can actually see the excitement in their eyes and facial expression.
-The first step in training a deaf dog is to get on a dedicated training schedule hopefully at a dog training center so you’re deaf dog gets the socialization he/she needs for building a strong foundation.
+The first step in training a deaf dog is to get on a dedicated training schedule hopefully at a positive reinforcement dog training center so your deaf dog gets the socialization he/she needs for building a strong training/socialization foundation.

 Hand signals based on American Sign Language (ASL) work very well, or you can make up the basic signals like sit, come and stay.
 I use a little of both so many of us deaf dog owners call our signs Deaf Dog Sign Language or DDSL.
 If you have more then just your deaf dog at home (I have five deaf dogs and one hearing dog), you will be surprised how fast your hearing dogs will pick up on the DDSL hand signals when there is a high value treat involved.
 My deaf dogs know between 30 – 50 sign cues which include basic every day signs like “time to eat”, “time to go for a walk”, “go potty and then many trick cues.
 Click here to see more about “Beginning Sign Training” and to watch an video with Alisha McGraw where she shares with all of you the ASL signs for the most common dog command signs.

 If you want to use ASL for signing be sure to check out aslpro.com or signsavvy.com to learn the different hand signs for different cues for your deaf dog.
 An advantage to using ASL sign is if the dog you are teaching is in a shelter and up for adoption it helps the new family to be able to have a consistent easy sign language they can look up on-line.
 Also I can’t count the times a deaf person has come up to Nitro and asked him for a “sit” in ASL and he immediately sits down.
 He is such a good boy!

 Teach your dog focus.
-Always make sure to teach your dog to focus on you as the dog’s owner and constantly “check in” with you every few seconds.
+Always make sure to teach your dog to focus on you as the dog’s handler and constantly “check in” with you every few seconds.
 You can teach your dog the “watch me” sign by holding the treat up by your eyes or nose and say “watch me” by pointing to your eyes.
 Deaf dogs are visually oriented, so use visual cues and body language.
-My deaf dogs Nitro, Bud, and Bowie had huge training advantages in their levels obedience classes because while the other dogs were barking and being disruptive, my three deaf dogs were totally focused on me in most of my classes.
+My deaf dogs had a huge training advantage in their levels obedience classes because while the other dogs were barking and being disruptive, my deaf dogs were totally focused on me in most of my classes.
 Nitro for example went through puppy class all the way to level 4 in six weeks and he is 100% deaf!

 Trust is everything to a deaf dog.
-All three of my deaf dogs know no matter what happens I always have theirs backs.
+All five of my deaf dogs know no matter what happens I always have theirs backs.
 For this reason, in my opinion, you must never ever strike your deaf dog for any reason but instead redirect him.
-They need to trust your hands 100% as positive communications.
+They need to trust your hands 100% as positive communication tools.
 Your hands are your bridge to everything you do with and for your deaf dog.
-Redirection is always the best course of action for example if your deaf dog is chewing on your shoes, you would give your dog the “no” sign and then give the dog a chew toy with a “thumbs up” sign.
+Redirection is always the best course of action for example if your deaf dog is chewing on your shoes, you would give your deaf dog the “drop” sign, remove the shoes and then give the dog a chew toy with a “thumbs up” sign.
 When your deaf dog is truly bonded with you, he will always come to you if he is worried or frightened.
-At our local dog park my deaf dog Bud is more of a free spirit and runs with the pack but Nitro tends to shadow me everywhere.
-He will play with another dog as long as I am there to protect him if there is trouble but the minute I walk away, he stops playing and follows me where ever I go.
+At our local dog park my deaf dog Bud is more of a free spirit and runs with the pack but Nitro used to shadow me everywhere I went (he passed in 2018).

 Make dog training part of every activity you do throughout your day.
-My first few weeks with each one of my deaf dogs Nitro, Bud and Bowie I had them attached to my belt by a leash.
+My first few weeks with each one of my deaf dogs Nitro, Bud, Bowie and Marshall, I had them attached to my belt by a leash.
 We call this Tether Training.
 To learn more about Tether Training, please click here.
 All three deaf dogs literally became my shadow.
 I use this time as an opportunity to sign to them, point and treat to give them directional training.

 By the end of the week of tether training, they know about 20 signs right off the bat.
 Now they both move from room to room with me when I am in the house.
 Deaf dogs have a good chance of having separation anxiety issues so they tend to follow their owners from room to room.
 For the first two years of having Nitro and Bud they used to follow me from room to room but not as much anymore.
-My deaf puppy Bowie follows me from room to room but I can see lately he is getting more independent.
+My deaf puppy Marshall now follows me from room to room but I can see lately he is getting more independent.
 If your deaf dog is being good and just hanging out on the floor watching you then give him a treat with a thumbs up for being a “good dog”.
 By being consistent and doing these training tips often, you will be amazed at the transformation from an unruly young dog to a dog with good canine manners who actually pays attention to your commands.

 Deaf dogs can’t hear an adult or child cry out in pain when a puppy bites down to hard so it is important to work on bite inhibition and leave it training.
-I have taught Nitro the “no bite” signal with a “no” sign and then my right hand makes a biting motion to my left hand.
+I have taught all my deaf pups the “no bite” sign cue.

 When a deaf dog bites, you should give the “no bite” sign, make a very sad facial expression and make sure all play abruptly stops by walking away.
 Repeat, repeat, repeat.
 This also includes playing with other dogs, children and adults.
 As soon as the dog learns when he/she bites down to hard, all play stops, then they learn very fast not to bite down hard.
 I have also taught my deaf dog the “gentle” sign by softly stroking the top of my hand with my other hand and mouthing the word “gentle”.